kyhavlov/consul-alerting/README.md

 | ------------------ |------------ |
 | `consul_address`   | The address of the consul agent to connect to.
 Defaults to `localhost:8500`.
 | `token`            | The [Consul API token][Consul ACLs].
 There is no default value.
-| `global_mode`      | Use the catalog to discover services/nodes instead of the local agent.
-Defaults to false.
+| `node_watch`       | The setting to use for discovering nodes.
+If set to `local`, only the local node's health will be watched.
+If set to `global`, all nodes in the catalog will be watched.
+Defaults to `local`.
+| `service_watch`    | The setting to use for discovering services.
+If set to `local`, only services on the local node will be watch.
+If set to `global`, all services in the catalog will be watched.
+Defaults to `local`.
 | `change_threshold` | The time (in seconds) that a check must be in a failing state before alerting.
 Defaults to 60.
 | `log_level`        | The logging level to use.
 Defaults to `info`.